ember-learn/guides-source/guides/release/components-update/templates-are-html.md

 - Web components
 - SVG
 - HTML comments
-- Whitespace has the same rules as normal HTML
+- Whitespace (following the same rules as normal HTML)
 - Special HTML elements like `<table>` and `<select>`

 # Restrictions

 There are a handful of restrictions on the HTML that you can put in an Ember template:

-- Valid HTML only
+- Only valid HTML elements in a `<body>` tag can be used
 - No `<script>` tags
 - You can only use HTML that is valid in `<body>`